BlackwingHQ/binary_ninja_mcp/README.md

 - [Binary Ninja](https://binary.ninja/)
 - Python 3.12+
-- MCP client (those with auto-setup support are listed below)
+- MCP client (see the supported list below)

 ## Installation

 ### MCP Client

-Please install the MCP client before you install Binary Ninja MCP so that the MCP clients can be auto-setup.
-We currently support auto-setup for these MCP clients:
+`scripts/install_mcp_client.py --client <name>` writes the bridge entry directly into the standard config file of these clients:

-    1. Cline (recommended)
+- Cline
-    2. Roo Code
+- Roo Code
-    3. Claude Desktop (recommended)
+- Claude Desktop
-    4. Cursor
+- Cursor
-    5. Windsurf
+- Windsurf
-    6. Claude Code
+- Claude Code
-    7. LM Studio
+- LM Studio

+Any other MCP-protocol client can be wired up by hand with `--config-file <path>`.

 ### Extension Installation

-After the MCP client is installed, you can install the MCP server using the Binary Ninja Plugin Manager or manually.
-Both methods support auto-setup of MCP clients.

-If your MCP client is not set, you should install it first then try to reinstall the extension.
+Install the plugin via the Binary Ninja Plugin Manager or by copying this repository into your plugins folder.
+Either way, you'll then run the setup scripts described below to register the bridge with your MCP client.

 #### Binary Ninja Plugin Manager